 Rivers doesn’t have the Super Bowl credentials of Aikman.
 But Romo didn’t either when he displaced Phil Simms on CBS’ No. 1 announce team as a TV rookie in 2017.

-One media executive thinks Rivers could out-perform QB Drew Brees of the New Orleans Saints, whose joining NBC Sports’ “Sunday Night Football” once he retires.
+One media executive thinks Rivers could out-perform QB Drew Brees of the New Orleans Saints, who’s joining NBC Sports’ “Sunday Night Football” once he retires.

 Brees generated an angry backlash when he told Yahoo Finance he would never agree with players “disrespecting” the American flag by kneeling during the national anthem.
 Brees backtracked from those comments.
 But the controversy could make him “super cautious” on the air, said a source.